tebri11/en-for-designers/08-clarity-first/index.md

 ## Summary
 During my studies at the school in the field of graphic design and media communication, I gained a lot of experience.
 For this reason, I decided to accept the challenge in the field of visual and marketing communication and create a new working concept of visual communication for the education center.

-- The center is operated by the contributory organization Gallery of the Central Bohemian Region in Kutná Hora.
+- The center is operated by the organization Gallery of the Central Bohemian Region in Kutná Hora.
 The center was established to understand and bring contemporary art to the public as a natural way of life.
 As the organization's education center does not currently have a visual and communication style, I will also create a new communication strategy.

 ---
 ![image](gask.jpg)